 The genus, Sansevieria Thunb., was named and described as such by Carl Peter Thunberg in Prodromus Plantarum Capensium in 1794.

 The genus, Dracaena Vand. ex L., was described as such by Carl von Linnaeus in Mantissa Plantarum in 1767.
 He gave credit to Domingo (Domingos, Domenico) Vandelli for first naming and describing the genus.

-Plants of the World Online lists 190 species in the Dracaena genus (as of 11-14-20 when I am updating this page).
-It a member of the Asparagaceae Family with 118 genera.
-Those numbers could change as updates are made.
-Sanseveria was formerly in the Dracaenaceae Family.
+Plants of the World Online lists 189 species in the Dracaena genus (as of 10-9-21 when I last updated this page).
+It is a member of the plant family Asparagaceae with 120 genera.
+Those numbers could change as updates are made on POWO.

 Plants of the World Online previously listed 73 accepted genera in the Sansevieria genus.
 The results of phylogenetic (DNA) testing proved Sanseveria and Draceana should be in the same genus, genetically.
 Since the genus Dracaena was named before Sansevieria, the species in Sansevieria were moved to Dracaena.
 Many species of both genera had been moved back and forth between the two a multiple of times throughout the years anyway.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I was given three pots of Dracaena trifasciata by my good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
 I was living at the mansion in Leland at the time.
 He gave me a big pot of Dracaena trifasciata (Mother-In-Law’s Tongue, etc.) and two pots of the Sansevieria trifasciata cv. hahnii (Bird’s Nest Snake Plant).
 Of course, they were Sansevieria at the time. 🙂